fortytools/peek-a-rails/README.md

 Peek-a-Rails is a Redis-backed Rails engine which watches and observes your Rails app and gathers several metrics.
-It comes fully loaded with a nice web interface where you can check the health of your app at a glance.
+It comes fully loaded with a web interface where you can check the health of your app at a glance.

 ## Requirements